voandy/rsa/README.md

 #### Fermat Factorisation

-My first attempt used Fermat's factorisation method but it turns out our keys are fairly safe against this since p and p by construction are unlikely to share many leading bits.
+My first attempt used Fermat's factorisation method but it turns out our keys are fairly safe against this since p and q by construction are unlikely to share many leading bits.

 https://en.wikipedia.org/wiki/Fermat%27s_factorization_method